alextanhongpin/go-errors/README.md

 - validation errors should not be part of this (required fields etc)
 - multi errors is still a pain

+api
+- api should map the domain errors to rest http errors
+- api layer is also responsible for sending the errors to error management such as sentry
+- api layer should also log the errors
+- api layer can include additional metadatas such as url path and request id of the errors

 # Thoughts